jonocarroll/wp_content/_drafts/2016-06-03-images-as-x-axis-labels-updated.md

 ID: 952
 post_title: Images as x-axis labels (updated)
 author: Jonathan Carroll
-post_date: 2016-06-03 08:03:52
+post_date: 2016-06-03 08:05:25
 post_excerpt: ""
 layout: post
 permalink: http://jcarroll.com.au/?p=952
 published: false
 ---
-They say "if you want to find an answer on the internet, first present a wrong one presented as fact.
+They say "if you want to find an answer on the internet, just present a wrong one as fact.
 Then wait."

 <!--more-->